BerndiVader/MythicMobsExtension/README.md

   - 1 randomstroll
   - 2 float
   Skills:
+  # this will damage the whole armor and handitem & offhanditem with damage value of 20
   - damagearmor{armor=all;damage=20;signal=armorbroken} @target ~onDamaged >0 1
+  # this will damage only the chest with a random value between 1-20
+  - damagearmor{armor=chest;damage=1-20;signal=armorbroken} @target ~onDamaged >0 1
+  # this will damage hand,offhand,helmet items with a random value between 20-40
+  - damagearmor{armor=hand,offhand,helmet;damage=20-40;signal=armorbroken} @trigger ~onDamaged >0 1
   - message{msg="Oh dear!
-A part of your armor is gone!"} @target ~onSignal:armorbroken
+A part of your armor is gone!"} @trigger ~onSignal:armorbroken
 ```